MJKWoolnough/byteio/README.md

 func (e *StickyBigEndianWriter) WriteFloat64(d float64)
 ```
 WriteFloat64 Writes a 64 bit float as a float64 using the underlying io.Writer
-Any errors and the running byte read count are stored instead or returned
+Any errors and the running byte read count are stored instead of being returned

 #### func (*StickyBigEndianWriter) WriteInt16